On $e$-cuspidal pairs of finite groups of exceptional Lie Type: On the Malle--Robinson conjecture

 The reason we focused on the quasi-isolated blocks are the results of Bonnafé--Rouquier \cite{Bonnafe-Rouquier} and more recently Bonnafé--Dat--Rouquier \cite{BDR}.
-Using their results, we will prove that the $\ell$-blocks of finite quasi-simple groups of exceptional Lie type do not yield minimal counterexamples to the Malle--Robinson conjecture when $\ell$ is a good prime for the underlying algebraic group.
+Their results play a key role in the proof of Corollary \ref{minimal}.

 \begin{definition} Let $H$ be a finite group and let $B$ be an $\ell$-block of $H$.
-Then $(H,B)$ is called a \textbf{minimal counterexample} to the Malle--Robinson conjecture if \begin{enumerate} \item the conjecture does not hold for $B$, and \item the conjecture holds for all $\ell$-blocks $B'$ of groups $K$ with $|K/Z(K)|$ strictly smaller than $|H/Z(H)|$ having defect groups isomorphic to those of $B$. \end{enumerate} We also say that $B$ is a minimal counterexample if the group $H$ is understood. \end{definition}
+Then $(H,B)$ (or just $B$, if $H$ is understood) is called a \textbf{minimal counterexample} to the Malle--Robinson conjecture if \begin{enumerate} \item the conjecture does not hold for $B$, and \item the conjecture holds for all $\ell$-blocks $B'$ of groups $K$ with $|K/Z(K)|$ strictly smaller than $|H/Z(H)|$ having defect groups isomorphic to those of $B$. \end{enumerate} \end{definition}

-\begin{thmy} Let $H$ be a finite quasi-simple group of exceptional Lie type.
-Let $\ell$ be a prime and let $B$ be an $\ell$-block of $H$.
-Then $B$ is not a minimal counterexample to the Malle--Robinson conjecture for $\ell > 5$ if $H=E_8(q)$ and for $\ell \geq 5$ otherwise. \end{thmy}